HMC-ACE/HMC-OSIC-TOOLS/README.md

 1. Open the Command Prompt.
 2. Run `git config --global core.autocrlf input` to [configure Git to ensure line endings in files you clone are correct for Linux](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings?platform=linux).
-3. Change the working directory to where you want to place the repo, and run `git clone [URL of this repo]` to clone this repo.
+3. Change the working directory to where you want to place the repo, and run `git clone https://github.com/HMC-ACE/HMC-OSIC-TOOLS.git` to clone this repo.
 4. Change the working directory to the newly created repo, and run `git submodule update --init --recursive --remote` to clone the IIC-OSIC-TOOLS and laygo2_workspace_sky130 submodules.
 5. Change the working directory to the repo's `Setup Scripts` folder.
 6. Run `.\setup_windows_iic.bat` to create the Docker container and run it.